Monte Carlo Tree Search: A Review of Recent Modifications and Applications: Introduction

 \paragraph{Real Time Strategy games.} In Real Time Strategy games players combat each other through building units and simulating battles on a map.
-In general, there are two types of units, which the players can deploy: economy-based and military.
-The first gather resources from certain places on the map; they can be either renewable or depletable depending on the game.
+In general, there are two types of units which the players can deploy: economy-based and military.
+The former gather resources from certain places on the map; they can be either renewable or depletable depending on the game.
 These resources are spent on recruiting military units, which fight in battles controlled by the players.
-This combination of financial and tactical management results that RTS games pose a significant challenge to tree search algorithms.
-Three main issues associated with RTS games are: \begin{itemize} \item huge decision space - Starcraft\footnote{Blizzard Entertainment INC.}, precursor of the genre, has branching factor about $10^{50}$ or higher \cite{otanon2013survey}, whereas chess about 35 and Go roughly 180, \item real-time - the player has to manage tens of units simultaneously, \item partial observability - the map is covered with \textit{fog of war}, meaning that is hidden to the players in some parts.
+This combination of financial and tactical management results in RTS games posing a significant challenge to tree search algorithms.
+The three main issues associated with RTS games are: \begin{itemize} \item huge decision space - Starcraft\footnote{Blizzard Entertainment INC.}, the precursor of the genre, with the branching factor about $10^{50}$ or higher \cite{otanon2013survey}, whereas Chess about 35 and Go roughly 180.
+Moreover, the player typically has to manage tens of units simultaneously, \item real-time - actions can be performed simultaneously, at any time, as opposed to turn-based games where players must take actions one at a time, in turns.
+Typically, actions in strategy games are divided into macro-management (e.g., strategic decisions) and micro-management (e.g., units' movement).
+The latter are taken with a higher frequency. \item partial observability - the map is covered with \textit{fog of war}, meaning that some parts are hidden from the players.
 Handling partial observability in RTS games is presented in \cite{uriarte2017single}.
 Given the current observation and past knowledge the method estimates the most probable game state.
-This state is called \textit{believe state} is then sampled while performing MCTS. \end{itemize}
+This state is called \textit{believe state} and is then sampled while performing MCTS. \end{itemize}